-The Master of Science in Information Assurance and Cybersecurity degree program at Florida Tech equips students with the advanced skills needed to stop a growing list of security risks facing corporate, government and military institutions.
-This includes identity and intellectual property theft, threats to infrastructure security and unlawful access to personal information.
+The information assurance and cybersecurity master’s degree program at Florida Tech equips students with the advanced skills needed to stop a growing list of security risks facing corporate, government, and military institutions.
+This includes identity and intellectual property theft, threats to infrastructure security, and unlawful access to personal information.

 Course components cover a range of topics from high-level company policy security issues to technical aspects, such as verifying the contents of memory.
 Students may pursue the Information assurance and cybersecurity degree on campus or through interactive online learning.

 Many of Florida Tech’s programs are interdisciplinary and the information assurance and cybersecurity degree is no different, giving students an opportunity to work with faculty and students from a variety of disciplines.

 Many graduate students are already industry professionals, so the learning environment is mature, cooperative, and designed for collaborative study.
 The program is closely associated with the Harris Institute for Assured Information—an interdisciplinary center that brings together computer science, psychology, business, and biology to provide the most up-to-date information and research in computer security.
 See below for more information.

 Designated by the Department of Homeland Security and National Security Agency as a Center of Academic Excellence in Cybersecurity Research, Florida Tech’s information assurance and cybersecurity degree curriculum focuses on fundamental skills for addressing the various threats cybersecurity professionals not only face today, but will also confront in the future.
 This includes:

 Now learn everything else you want to know!

 Get the facts about graduate studies at Florida Tech

 You have three graduate study opportunities: